 The FIA introduced regulatory changes for the Miami Grand Prix, aiming to enhance safety and competitive balance.
-In the first practice session, the effect was immediate: Charles Leclerc, in his Ferrari, recorded the fastest time, leaving the Mercedes drivers in secondary positions.
-The hierarchy on the track shifted notably.
+In the first practice session, the effect was immediate: Charles Leclerc, with his Ferrari, recorded the fastest time, leaving the Mercedes drivers in secondary positions.
+The hierarchy on the track was notably altered.

 Mercedes discovers the regulations weren't their only problem 😅

-Seeing Hamilton and Russell behind a Ferrari isn't new, but seeing them behind a Ferrari that isn't from 2004 is something else.
-The engineers at Brackley must already be searching the FIA rulebooks for some forgotten clause that allows them to complain.
-For now, they just have to accept that, in Miami, the new regulations felt more like a penalty than an opportunity.
+Seeing Hamilton and Russell behind a Ferrari is nothing new, but seeing them behind a Ferrari that isn't the 2004 one is quite something.
+Brackley's engineers must already be scouring the FIA rulebooks for some forgotten clause that allows them to complain.
+For now, they can only accept that, in Miami, the new regulations tasted more like a penalty than an opportunity.